 Shred: Papers and documents that do not fall into categories 1-3 but do contain personal identifying information.

 Example: Credit card offers, old bank statements, bills, etc.

 Declutter + Discard Documents and Files You No Longer Need

 Your biggest pile will be recycle.
 Recycle those first--the object here is to whittle down the amount of paper you’re dealing with as quickly as possible.

 Next, shred the shredders -- this should include anything that identifies you beyond your name and address.

-Alternatively, this Guard Your ID Roller from The Container Store is very fairly priced and very practical for those who are sick of having your shredder jam.
+Alternatively, this Guard Your ID Roller from The Container Store is fairly priced and practical for those who are sick of having your shredder jam.
 This way you can simply stamp over your ID info and recycle mail and documents with personal information on them instead of shredding.

 Now that you’ve tossed the junk, it’s time to get down to setting up a system that is: